MangoDream1/Heuristics2016/README.md

 In this screenshot the timetable of classroom A1.04 is pictured.
 Beneath the timetable all the information of the classroom is pictured.
 Inside each cell in the timetable there is a lecture.
 Shown is the name of the subject, the classroom and the lecture string.
 The first letter in the lecture string represents the type of lecture (Lecture, WorkLecture or Practica).
 The following number represents the what lecture it is, for example a subject can have 2 work lectures then the first would have a 0 here and the second a 1.
 The next letter is the group and the last numbers represent the amount of students in this lecture.

 Not shown here when there is overlap, meaning multiple lectures in the same slot, then the slot would be red with a big number representing the amount of lectures in the slot.
-Also below in the information these lectures would be colored red.
+Also below in the information tab these lectures would be colored red.

 ![](https://raw.githubusercontent.com/MangoDream1/Heuristics2016/master/screenshots/webview_example.png "screenshot webview")